cchandre/Polarimetry/README.md

   The `Variables` table lists all the possible variables *C*.
 Check the boxes for the variables *C* to be displayed and/or saved in the analysis.
 For `1PF`, `4POLAR 2D`: (&rho;, &psi;).
 For `CARS`, `SRS`, `2PF`: (&rho;, S<sub>2</sub>, S<sub>4</sub>).
 For `SHG`: (&rho;, S<sub>SHG</sub>).
 For `4POLAR 3D`: (&rho;, &psi;, &eta;).
 The second and third columns display the minimum and maximum values of the variables used for the colorbars of histograms and composite and stick maps.
 These elements are editable (except for &rho;) if the switch is selected.
   The colormap for &rho; is `hsv` (and `colorwheel` from [Colorcet](https://colorcet.holoviz.org/) for colorblind-friendly visualization).
 The colormap for &psi;, S<sub>2</sub>, S<sub>4</sub>, S<sub>SHG</sub> is `jet` (and `viridis` for colorblind-friendly visualization).
 The colormap for &eta; is `plasma`.
+  The format of the figures to be saved is selected using the option menu in the frame `Save output`.

 #### Preferences